SPSquonK/PropHtml/README.md

 By using JS as the first argument of `python main.py`, it will generate html files for every

-## Requirements

-Jinja2 is used to generate the pages : `pip install Jinja2`

 ## Licence

-This subproject includes JQuery 3.3.1 which is distributed under the MIT Licence.
-You can read its licence here : https://jquery.org/license
+The whole project is distributed under the MIT Licence.

-The project itself is also distributed under the MIT Licence.
+jQuery is used and included, but conveniently, jQuery 3.3.1 is also licenced under the MIT Licence : https://jquery.org/license

+If you are bothered with the MIT Licence, [you can find one version under the WTFPL licence except for the jQuery part](https://github.com/SPSquonK/FlyFFPythonTransform/tree/c6767443912141a399a50d82223a9bd6bb228fe1/propItemToHtml).